Sterlite Copper: History

 It was originally incorporated as Rainbow Investments in 1975, the name of the company was changed to Sterlite Cables in 1976.
 It was later renamed Sterlite Industries in 1986.
 With a restructuring in July 2000, the company is left with only a metal division comprising copper and aluminium divisions.

 In 1994, it acquired Madras Aluminium Company (MALCO) for ₹55 crores.
 Sterlite and its associate companies took a 55% stake in India Foils for ₹50 crores.
-This improved Sterlite's product mix from aluminum metal to aluminum foil with the largest market share of 65%.
+This improved Sterlite's product mix from aluminum to aluminum foil with the largest market share of 65%.
 In 1999, the company acquired Copper Mines of Tasmania.

 In February 2011, Sterlite Industries acquired Lisheen Zinc Mine in Ireland from Taurus International S.A., for a share value of approximately $546 million.
 In September 2013, SESA Goa, Sterlite Industries and Vedanta Aluminium merged to form Sesa Sterlite Limited.
 It was listed on the NYSE in June 2007.

 Overview

 In 1992, Maharashtra Industrial Development Corporation was allotted a plot in Ratnagiri district's Zadgaon village.
-On December 13, 1993, over 30,000 people of the city marched to the unit and demolished the quarters for the construction workers and some other structures.
+On 13 December 1993, over 30,000 people of the city marched to the unit and demolished the quarters for the construction workers and some other structures.
 After that incident Sterlite was relocated to Thoothukudi.

 Three state governments, Gujarat, Goa, and Maharashtra have refused permission to the Vedanta Group to set up its 40,000 tonnes capacity due to its high polluting nature of the Sterlite copper smelting plant before the company managed to convince the Tamil Nadu government.
 Since its commencement in 1997, the plant had been found on numerous occasions to flout the pollution norms with impunity and foregone permit requirements by pollution regulators, as observed by the courts.

 Sterlite operated the largest copper smelter plant in India, in Thoothukudi from 1998 to 2018.
 The plant was not operational from March 2018 and was shut down by the Government of Tamil Nadu on 28 May 2018 after protests from locals.
 The plant also included a refinery, a phosphoric acid plant and a sulphuric acid plant.
 The company's main operating subsidiaries are Hindustan Zinc Limited for its zinc and lead operations; Copper Mines of Tasmania Pty Limited for its copper operations in Australia; and Bharat Aluminium Company Limited for its aluminium operations.
 It also operates a copper mine in Australia.

+Sterlite copper operates a copper refinery and two copper rod plants in Silvassa, within the Union Territory of Daman & Diu.The refinery was completed in February 1996 but the smelter was not commissioned until October 1996.